FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 GEDCOM X Extension Projects
 ---------------------------

-GEDCOM X is designed from group up to be extensible.
-We thought we'd introduce you to the two extension projects that we've identified so far today.
+GEDCOM X is designed from ground up to be extensible.
+We'd like to introduce the two extension projects that we've identified so far today:

 *   [Web Services Extension](http://rs.gedcomx.org)